Toyota ToyoAce

-History

 First generation

 The first-generation ToyoAce was a one-ton truck of a semi-cab over design.
 It has a four-cylinder sidevalve inline-four "type S" engine of 995 cc and 30 PS.
 It was originally sold as the "Toyopet Light Truck", a not very inspired name which was changed for "ToyoAce" after a public contest in 1956.
 The spartan interior featured hammock-style seats, as in a Citroën 2CV.
 The "K" in the model code was shared, as was the chassis, with the Toyopet SK/RK Truck, a line which was later to become the Toyota Stout.
 The first Toyoace initially sold slowly, due to a price much higher than the three-wheeled trucks with which it was competing.
 After a large drop in price, however, the ToyoAce went on to change the Japanese market for light trucks in favor of four-wheeled vehicles.

 There were also panel van, light van, double cab and other body styles developed.
 These received chassis numbers from SK17 to SK19.
 In 1958 power of the S engine was increased to 33 PS.
 The former Central Motors produced the ToyoAce van from June 1956 to July 1960.